-Direct Line's ESG Credit Impact Score is neutral-to-low (CIS-2).
-The score reflects a limited impact from environmental and social factors on the rating to date.
+Direct Line's ESG Credit Impact Score of (CIS-2) reflects a limited impact from environmental and social factors on the rating to date.
 The group's strong risk management and effective governance, along with good capitalization and use of reinsurance, mitigate its exposure to environmental and social risks, in particular customer relations risk and physical climate risk.